keptn/keptn.github.io/content/docs/concepts/performance_validation/index.md

 keywords: [keptn, use-cases]
 ---

-> **Challenge:** Today, performance verification is often a manual task overseen by performance engineers that start performance tests, monitor them, and evalute the test results.
-However, this approach is cumbersome when it comes to microservice environments where the sheer amount of microservices  and tests for them can not be tackled in a manual approach.
+> **Challenge:** Today, performance verification is often a manual task overseen by performance engineers that start performance tests, monitor the execution, and evaluate the test results.
+However, this approach is cumbersome when it comes to microservice environments where the sheer amount of microservices and tests for them cannot be tackled in a manual approach.

 Keptn helps automating your tests by having Keptn triggering the test execution and evaluating the result of these performance tests.
-The result can then be automatically processed or presented in the Keptn's Bridge to take further decisions.
-You can even expand this use case by letting Keptn deploying new versions of your applications to a test environment, succeeded by triggering and evaluting the tests.
+The result can then be automatically processed or presented in the Keptn Bridge to take further decisions.
+You can even expand this use case by letting Keptn deploying new versions of your applications to a test environment, succeeded by triggering and evaluating the tests.

 ## Test Automation Process

-The following image shows the general process of how Keptn is providing continuous performance verification:
+The following image shows the general process of how Keptn is providing continuous performance verification.
+An underlying core concept for this process it the SLO/SLI validation as explained in [Quality Gates](../quality_gates/).

 1. Keptn gets triggered by an external event.